 Completely Independent WordPress Backups

 It is obvious to think— “I have backups.
-Myprovider does it for free!
+My hosting provider does it for free!
 I’m safe.”
 This along with the addition of a moderate financial burden turns most people away from backups.
 However, ask yourself this— Can I access my WordPress backups when every single point mentioned above does go wrong?
 If not, then your WordPress backup is not a disaster recovery plan.
 It is as simple as that.
 The reason for this is that the functionality and security of your backups are dependent on your web host.

 All WordPress backups have one purpose, WordPress restores.
 For this you might want to rely on a comprehensive WordPress backup service which is all about restores, BlogVault.